-The Living Mountain was written in the 1940s and not published until thirty years later, not long before its author’s death at the age of 88.
+These words originally appear in Nan Shepherd’s first novel The Quarry Wood, originally published in 1928.
+Nan Shepherd combined writing with lecturing at the teaching college in Aberdeen.
+Her most famous work, The Living Mountain, a wonderful paean to the Cairngorms, was written in the 1940s and not published until thirty years later, not long before its author’s death at the age of 88.
 It was published first by Aberdeen University Press and then by Canongate, who have published at least three editions, including the most recent one with an introduction by Robert Macfarlane.

 One of my life’s ambitions is to learn Gaelic before I die.
 I haven’t done much about it recently except watching BBC Alba occasionally for things I would watch anyway, like football and music.
 Nevertheless, I will try to make sure I know all three of Scotland’s languages, even while my fluency in English is very much tinged with Scots too.
 One of the reasons is because I want to read Sorley MacLean’s poetry in the original.
 He translated his poems into English and they are beautiful in translation (read ‘Hallaig‘) but I read once that they lost a fair bit of their power in the process.
 The new RBS £5 note features an excerpt from ‘The Choice’, in the original Gaelic.
 Its opening stanza sums up the succinct wonder of poetry, that it can convey a lot of meaning in not a lot of words: